arghya05/TSAI/Session9/Readme.md

   - Uses this transform -RandomCrop 32, 32 (after padding of 4) >> FlipLR >> Followed by CutOut(8, 8)
   - Batch size = 512
  - Target Accuracy: 90% (93% for late submission or double scores).
- - NO score if your code is not modular.
-Your collab must be importing your GitHub package, and then just running the model.
-I should be able to find the custom_resnet.py model in your GitHub repo that you'd be training.
- - Once done, proceed to answer the Assignment-Solution page.

 # Results Analysis
 Link to [Notebook](https://github.com/vivek-a81/EVA6/blob/main/Session9/Session9.ipynb)

 Link to [Main Repo](https://github.com/MittalNeha/vision_pytorch)
-- Test Accuracy : 88.00%
+- Test Accuracy : 88.66%
-- Train Accuracy : 87.74%
+- Train Accuracy : 94.34%
-- In the last linear layer few experiments were leading us to a better result
+- LR finder was used to find the best accuracy and used as the lr_max in OneCycleLR
 - Adding L2 Regularisation boosted the performance of the model

 Augmentation Strategy Used